PvdBerg1998/hfml_data_preprocessor/README.md

 The data is processed as follows and in the following order:
 - `unprocessed`: no processing is applied at all.
 - `raw`: only sorted and deduplicated, such that the x data is monotonically increasing.
 This is often required for filtering algorithms.
 All steps after this will stay monotonic.
-- `preprocessed`: after masking, filtering, premultiplication.
+- `preprocessed`: after masking, filtering, pre-multiplication.
 Essentially the full preprocessing machinery except x inversion, as this makes visual comparison with the raw data near impossible.
 - `inverted`: see `preprocessed`, but after x inversion.
 - `processed`: after interpolation and derivative.
 For performance and simplicity, these two steps are implemented as a single mathematical operation. **Linear interpolation therefore defines the second derivative to be zero everywhere.**
 - `fft`: after the Fast Fourier Transform (full domain).